cheimabou/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script prints a number with two decimal places
+this script prints all the combinations off letters starting with aa to zz , witout oo